cultureandempire/cultureandempire.github.io/README.md

 Here are some predictions:

 * An increasing global competition for talent.
-Simply put, as people come online, the competition between talented people increases in volume and effect.
+Simply put, as people come on-line, the competition between talented people increases in volume and effect.
 Today, already, we think nothing of recruiting designers from Malaysia, engineers from South Africa, project managers from Germany, and then bringing them together with a team based in Israel.
 So for at least a section of global society, business will demand -- and get -- easier migration.

 * The need to attract young blood as the population of a country starts to age.
 It's the elephant in every developed country's living room.
 As more women go to higher education and full-time careers, they delay their fertility and so there are fewer babies.
 It's pretty simple math: 2 + 0 = 2.
 Most societies won't tolerate the Taliban solution: namely, banning education for girls.
 The other two options are industrial-scale cloning, and allowing more immigrants.